Seamless Migration from Medium to Self-Hosted Website

 Deployment complete!

-After the first deployment, you need to change the following settings:
+After the first deployment, change the following settings:

 --- layout: home # Index page ---

-After clicking “Save,” it won’t take effect immediately; you need to return to the “Actions” page and wait for the deployment to complete again.
+After clicking “Save,” the changes won’t take effect immediately.
+You need to go back to the “Actions” page and wait for the deployment again.

-Once redeployed, you will successfully access the website:
+After redeployment, you can successfully access the website:

 Demo -> zhgchg.li

-Now you have your own free Jekyll personal blog!
+Now you also have a free Jekyll personal blog!!

 About Deployment

-Every time you push content to the Repo, it will trigger a redeployment.
-You need to wait for the deployment to succeed for the changes to take effect.
+Every time content is pushed to the Repo, it triggers a redeployment.
+You need to wait for the deployment to succeed before changes take effect.

 Binding a Custom Domain

-If you don’t like the zhgchgli0718.github.io GitHub URL, you can purchase a domain you like from Namecheap or register a free .tk domain using Dot.tk.
+If you don’t like the GitHub URL zhgchgli0718.github.io, you can buy a domain you like from Namecheap or register a free .tk domain using Dot.tk.

-After purchasing the domain, go to the domain management panel:
+After purchasing a domain, go to the domain management dashboard:

 A Record @ 185.199.108.153